fburic/panda-grove/doc/getting_started.rst

     5   A1       A one      one   A1      1                3
     ...

-This is just shorthand for the normal Pandas way to merge multiple DataFrames, but less writing and easier scaling:
+This operation is just shorthand for the normal Pandas way to merge multiple DataFrames, (as shown below) but less writing and easier scaling.

 .. code-block:: python